Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 In addition to payment plans, there are several ways that you could reduce your IRS bill.
 This includes:

-• Penalty relief: If this is your first tax penalty, or if you meet other criteria authorized by tax law, you may be eligible for administrative waiver relief.
-Under certain conditions, an administrative waiver grants exemption from specific penalties.
-The most prevalent administrative waiver for individuals and businesses is the First Time Abatement.
+• Penalty relief: If this is your first tax penalty, you may be eligible for First Time Abatement.
 Even if you haven’t fully paid the tax on your return, you can request a First Time Abatement for a penalty.
 However, the failure-to-pay penalty will continue to accrue until the tax is fully paid.
+You can also request penalty abatement based on reasonable cause if your facts and circumstances demonstrate that the late filing or late payment of taxes was not willful or negligent.

 • Bankruptcy: Filing for bankruptcy may help you with tax debt, but you should consult with a bankruptcy professional first.
 Generally, you can discharge taxes in bankruptcy only if they were personal income taxes assessed at least three years ago, although this can vary.
 When you file for bankruptcy, the courts order a stay that temporarily prevents all creditors (including the IRS) from conducting collection activities against you for a period of time.